nathamanath/blog/articles/pi-dlna-server.md

+#encoding: utf-8
 title: Raspberry pi dlna server
 date: 2015-05-02 21:00
 tldr: Making a raspberry pi into a streaming media server with minidlna.

-At home both my lovely fiancée and I play music on our phones, laptops, and our hifi.
+At home both my lovely fiancee and I play music on our phones, laptops, and our hifi.
 Also we both watch video on the tv, phones, and laptops.
 Until recently this meant having many copies of many files on many devices, changing cds, or plugging some device into another.
 This is rubbish.